WalterPlinge/odin-graphics-playground/opengl/README.md

 - Shaders - setting up a shader program to colour a rectangle
 - Uniforms - passing variables to a shader uniform at runtime
 - Projection - setting up matrices for 3d
+- Normals - using normals for basic lighting